 - Was glassware clean, knickknacks dusted, linens cleaned and folded?

 - Was the money collected in a systematic way and secured?

-What Should You Expect From A Professional Estate Sales Service
+What You Should Expect From A Professional Estate Sale Service

 A professional estate service will discuss rates with you.
 This can run between 25 to 35 percent of the total money made during the sale.
 Ask questions and avoid working with any service that cannot answer your questions directly and point you to the place in the contract that covers the questions you have.

 Check antique and collectible books or internet sites such as eBay for ideas on what things sell for (not just what they appraise for) and verify that the service is close to the same estimate.
 Unfortunately, it is not unheard of that an estate service will over-price an item so that they can take advantage of the "total buyout" agreement if the item does not sell during the sale.

 You should get at least two appraisals on valuables that you will be selling.
 Many appraisers own antique stores and they may be interested in purchasing items or auctioning them off after the estate sale has ended.
 Make certain to read the estate sale service contract before you agree to selling anything independently before the sale.

 After The Sale Is Over